Learning Japanese on Your Own

 Give your brain something to work with

 Of course I highly recommend language101.com.
-Timed practice has been shown to be very effective.
+Spaced repetition has been shown to be very effective.
 It gives you phrases to use, the situation and the type of practice helps your brain to produce learned phrases more quickly than simple flash cards.

 Of course you have to try it out